A Year in New Orleans

 St. Patrick’s Day

 St. Patrick’s Day is at least a full weekend in New Orleans.
-There are celebrations all over the city, but the big draw is the Irish Channel Parade planned for Saturday, March 12th starting at 1pm.
+There are celebrations all over the city, but the big draw is the Irish Channel Parade planned for Saturday, March 12th.

 New Orleans Food and Wine Experience

 A specialized event with about 10K in attendance, sommeliers, foodies, and connoisseurs come together for seminars, tastings, and special events across the city.
 The festival is most famous for its Royal Street Stroll to celebrate wine and food in the French Quarter.
 Ticket prices vary.

 Date: March 23–27, 2022

 Tennessee Williams lovers unite every spring for this festival founded in 1986 to honor the playwright.
 Enjoy writing workshops, master classes, panels, live theater, celebrations, and educational walking tours.
 Ticket prices vary.

 Enjoy music from Cajun/Zydeco music stars at Louis Armstrong Park.
 There’s also a sampling of Louisiana seafood and Cajun food staples to try, along with an art market.
 Admission is free.

 Run the wildly popular, 40+ year old 10K that starts in front of the Superdome and finishes along the beautiful Esplanade Avenue.
 See website for registration.